jolie/docs/fault-handling/termination_and_compensation.md

 ```jolie
 operation_name@Port_name( request )( response ) [ this => handler code here ]
 ```
-between the sqaure brackets it is possible to install a termination handler which is installed after the sending of the request and before receiving a reply.
+between the square brackets it is possible to install a termination handler which is installed after the sending of the request and before receiving a reply. **Note that the handler is installed only in case of a successfull reply, not in the case of a fault one**.

 At this [link](https://github.com/jolie/examples/tree/master/03_fault_handling/13_transaction_example_multiple_products) we report an executable example where a client calls a server with a solicit-response operation named _hello_.
-Here we install a _println_ command after sending the request message:
+In particular, we install a _println_ command after sending the request message:

 ```jolie
 scope( calling ) {